jinghuazhao/INF/SOMAscan.md

 multivariable MR using the weighted regression-based method proposed by Burgess et al.68.
 For each of K risk factors in the model (k = 1,…,K), the weighted regression-based method is performed by multivariable generalized weighted
-linear regression of the association estimates βY  on each of the association
+linear regression of the association estimates β<sub>Y</sub> on each of the association
-estimates with each risk factor βXk in a single regression model: β<sub>Y</sub> = θ<sub>XY1</sub>β<sub>X1</sub> + θ<sub>XY2</sub> β<sub>X2</sub> + … + θ<sub>XYK</sub>β<sub>XK</sub> + ε,  ε ~N (0, Ω)
+estimates with each risk factor β<sub>Xk</sub> in a single regression model: β<sub>Y</sub> = θ<sub>XY1</sub>β<sub>X1</sub> + θ<sub>XY2</sub> β<sub>X2</sub> + … + θ<sub>XYK</sub>β<sub>XK</sub> + ε,  ε ~N (0, Ω)
 where βX1 is the vectors of the univariable genetic associations with risk factor 1, and so on.
 This regression model is implemented by first pre-multiplying the asso-